bu-air-lab/RM_Isaac/README.md

 We modified this original repo: https://github.com/leggedrobotics/legged_gym, to add training via RM

-Original RM code from https://github.com/RodrigoToroIcarte/reward_machines We modified RM code to work with vectorized environments
+Our RM implementation inspired by original RM code from https://github.com/RodrigoToroIcarte/reward_machines Our implementation is compatible with vectorized environments on GPU

 # Train